evansmbithi/evansmbithi/README.md

-👋 Hi, My name is Evans Mbithi, an API-first software engineer, and problem-solver, based in Nairobi, Kenya.
+👋 Hi, My name is Evans Mbithi, an API-first software engineer and problem-solver, based in Nairobi, Kenya.
       I design, develop and test software applications that meet end-user requirements at scale.
 I also help companies comply with industry standard technologies.
 Hence driving digital transformation and making businesses more profitable.